-- Write your own Proclamation.
+- Organise a classroom debate, discussing the key themes and policies in the Proclamation, and whether they have been achieved in modern Ireland. - Create your own Proclamation.
 What would you include and remove?
 What would be important for you? - Recreate the reading of Proclamation in the classroom.
 Cast some students as rebels, and some of civilians.
 Focus on what the reaction of the civilians would have been and how they would have felt about what was happening.